matthewearl/matthewearl.github.io/_posts/2018-06-28-smb-level-extractor.md

 {% include img.html src="/assets/smb-level-extractor/nespal.png" alt="Output" %}

-Although, each Mario level is limited to using only 10 colours for its background, divided into 4 four colour palettes; the first colour is always the same.
+Each Mario level is limited to using only 10 of these 64 colours for its background, divided into 4 four colour palettes; the first colour is always the same.
 Here are the 4 palettes for World 1-1: